PsiLupan/FRAY/README.md

 Unlike other projects, FRAY does not currently intend to integrate a mix of ASM and C, unless it becomes necessary for certain functions like Dolphin SDK or HAL library components that are largely optimized for ASM.

+## Is there a Patcher to drop in these functions to the existing game?

+Not at present, though if someone has or is willing to create one, I'm open to it.

+I've looked at Hanafuda (https://github.com/AxioDL/hanafuda) and besides the LLVM toolchain crashing outright with an undecipherable exception, it'd take too much work for me to get it working for me.

 ## What is the current progress?
 The codebase fluctuates quite often between compilable and non-compilable due to my regular contribution of bad/broken code.
 A rough estimate of progress around the codebase itself is that HAL's sysdolphin library is nearly recreated and the boot code, with a skip directly to the Title Screen scene, is close to rendering the Title.